Andr-Zero/X-RTC/README.md

 | `XC6206P332MR` | 3.3v Regulator for 1.6 ONLY | https://www.digikey.com/short/bqdqftzn |

 # Software
 Cerbios 2.4.0 or higher is required to use X-RTC.
-You need to edit cerbios.ini to read from X-RTC on boot.

 > ; Enables Automatic Time Sync With Optional RTC Hardware Connected to SMBus
 >
 > RtcEnable = True

+Copy the X-RTC.xbe into your console's App directory.
+There you can set the time for the X-RTC.

-The next release of PrometheOS and PrometheOS Tools will have the ability to set the time on X-RTC.
+The next release of PrometheOS will have the ability to set the time on X-RTC.

+Once the time is set and Cerbios is configured to look for the RTC chip.
+The time on the console will set automatically on boot.

 # Credits & Thanks
 1.6 LPC rebuild portion by Kekule. -> https://github.com/Kekule-OXC/OXC_LPCorrectr

-Team Resurgent for the idea, and PrometheOS.
+Team Resurgent for the idea, PrometheOS, and the XBE.

 Cerbios team for including functionality into their BIOS.